BMY (Bristol-Myers Squibb): Portfolio Rebirth Clashes with Patent Cliff

 Earnings Surprise History

-Valuation & Competitor Analysis: Priced for Skepticism
+Valuation & Competitor Analysis: Severe Multiples Highlight Deep Market Skepticism

 Peer Valuation Comparison